Dr. Barrett Deist, Director of Finance & Operations, CSBO

-Before joining the Bethalto School District, I taught 9-12th grade for ten years at Red Bud High School in Red Bud.
+Before joining the Bethalto School District, I taught 9-12th grade for ten years at Red Bud High School in Red Bud, IL.
 During my tenure at RBHS, I taught American Government, Earth Science, Global Studies, and World Geography.
 I also served as a class sponsor, social studies club sponsor, Model U.N. sponsor, National Honor Society sponsor, and student theater technical director.
 In addition, while teaching at RBHS, I taught U.S. Government & Politics and U.S. Foreign Policy for seven years as an adjunct instructor for St. Louis University.
 I have also had the opportunity to be a guest instructor for McKendree University and Southern Illinois University Edwardsville.

 I furthered my education at Southern Illinois University Edwardsville, St. Louis University, and the University of Illinois at Springfield.
 I hold a B.S. in Geography, M.S. in Geographical Studies, and Ed.S. in Educational Administration from SIUE.
 I also hold an Ed.D. in Educational Leadership from SLU.
 Several years ago, I completed coursework at UIS, working to earn my Chief School Business Official certification, having previously completed my principal and superintendent certifications.

-I consider myself truly blessed to have had a variety of work experiences, to have worked in the field of education for the past eighteen years, and to continue to learn and grow as a lifelong learner.
+I consider myself truly blessed to have had a variety of work experiences, to have worked in the field of education for the past nineteen years, and to continue to learn and grow as a lifelong learner.
 Whether serving as a teacher or administrator, my greatest joy has been, and continues to be, seeing students achieve academic and personal success.
-I look forward to a great 2018-2019 school year, the opportunity to continue to work with our outstanding students, faculty, and staff.
+I look forward to a great 2021-2022 school year, the opportunity to continue to work with our outstanding students, faculty, and staff.
 I am a firm believer in our district’s vision, “Achievement for All.”